Skip to content

 What is criminal exploitation?

-At first you may feel part of a group, or even a family, but over time you’ll be told that there’s no other option, that you owe someone, owe money or should do things out of loyalty.
+At first they may feel part of a group, or even a family, but over time they’ll be told that there’s no other option, that they owe someone, or should do things out of loyalty.
+Even if the young person appears to be a willing participant or is receiving gifts or payment, they are still a victim because the choice isn’t truly theirs.

-Criminal exploitation can involve you moving drugs, sometimes hidden in your body, around your local area or even travelling across the country (this is known as County Lines).
+Criminal exploitation can involve moving drugs, sometimes hidden inside the body, around the local area or even travelling across the country (this is known as County Lines).
 You could also be made to sell drugs, transport weapons or carry out other criminal activities, like assaulting people and stealing.

 What is a gang?

-The word ‘gang’ can have many lots of different meanings.
-It could mean a group of friends, but it could also mean a group of people who take part in criminal activity, and they might try to get you involved with them.
+The word ‘gang’ can have different meanings: it could mean a group of friends who hang out together, but it could also mean a group of people who take part in antisocial or criminal activity, and they might try to get you involved with them.

 Being in a gang isn’t against the law.
 But being involved with illegal activities (that some gangs do) could be an offence, like carrying, using or selling drugs.